VerasThiago/OAC/README.md

 # OAC
-Repository dedicated to the laboratory exercises of the discipline Organization and Architecture of Computers (OAC).
+Repository dedicated to the laboratory exercises and final project of the discipline Organization and Architecture of Computers (OAC).
 #### Members
 - Vitor Dullens
 - Giovanni Guidini